 The life insurance death benefit is not taxable to your beneficiary.
 The only way a death benefit is taxed is if your estate exceeds the federal estate tax exemption limit.
 If you have a large estate, careful asset protection planning is necessary.

-National Life Insurance Policy Riders
+Additional Life Insurance Policy Riders

 The following life insurance riders are not available on all types of policies.